BaiGanio/baiganio.github.io/@wiki/articles/swagger-how-to.md

 - Swagger UI provides implementation and testing tooling of the OpenAPI specification for your APIs.
 - Swashbuckle is an open-source package that provides automatic generation of OpenAPI description documents directly from Web API controllers using .NET reflection.

-###*`What is OpenAPI?`*
+### *`What is OpenAPI?`*
-#####OpenAPI is a specification used for describing REST APIs.
+##### OpenAPI is a specification used for describing REST APIs.
 It is language agnostic, and enables you to describe your entire API including:
 - Available endpoints
 - Operation parameters
 -  Authentication methods
 -  Contact and other information

-#####You can write API specifications in YAML or JSON.
+##### You can write API specifications in YAML or JSON.
 With the OpenAPI specification, humans and computers can understand the capabilities of your API without having access to its source code.

-###*`What is Swagger?`*
+### *`What is Swagger?`*
-#####Swagger is a set of open-source tools built around the OpenAPI specification.
+##### Swagger is a set of open-source tools built around the OpenAPI specification.
 - These tools can help you design, build, and document REST APIs.
 - Swagger does this by using the OpenAPI specification of your API to understand its structure.

-#####For example, Swagger UI is a tool that can visually render documentation in a browser for an API defined with the OpenAPI specification.
+#####F or example, Swagger UI is a tool that can visually render documentation in a browser for an API defined with the OpenAPI specification.

-###*`What is Swashbuckle?`*
+### *`What is Swashbuckle?`*
-#####Swashbuckle is an open-source Swagger implementation used for generating Swagger documentation for .NET Core APIs using .NET reflection.
+##### Swashbuckle is an open-source Swagger implementation used for generating Swagger documentation for .NET Core APIs using .NET reflection.
 There are three main components to Swashbuckle:

 -  Swashbuckle.AspNetCore.Swagger: This component is the Swagger object model and middleware to expose SwaggerDocument objects as JSON endpoints.